bioinformaticsdotca/Epigenomics_2017/module1_lab.md

 # Module 1: Introduction to ChIP sequencing & analysis

 ## Important notes:
-* Please refer to the following guide for instructions on how to connect to the server and submit jobs: [Using the Guillimin HPC](http://bioinformatics-ca.github.io/epigenomic_data_analysis_hpc_2016/)
+* Please refer to the following guide for instructions on how to connect to the workshop server and required modules [Using the Guillimin HPC](http://bioinformatics-ca.github.io/epigenomic_data_analysis_hpc_2016/)
 * The instructions in this tutorial will suppose you are in a Linux/Max environment.
 The equivalent tools in Windows are provided in the [Using the Guillimin HPC](http://bioinformatics-ca.github.io/epigenomic_data_analysis_hpc_2016/).
 * The user **class99** is provided here as an example.
 You should replace it by the username that was assigned to you at the beginning of the workshop.